-Investor Type: □ New □ Existing Investment Amo Note: Each Note's minin Investors may purchase \$20,000 and may be increased in increments of \$5,000 □ Payment by ch neck pavable e to the order of "Craft3" ☐ Payment by AC , , Note: Craft3 will send pa ayment instructi ons upon receipt and acceptance of Application.
+Investor Type: □ New □ Existing Investment Amou Note: Each Note's minim Investors may purchase r um amount is \$:20,000 and may be increased in increments of \$5,000. □ Payment by AC H or wire tr e to the order of "Craft3" cansfer ons upon receipt and acceptance of Application.